In this edition, we’re providing you with a selection of articles and resources specific to supporting sexual assault in men and boys.

 Talking About Gender & Sexuality: Language is powerful in all anti-sexual violence work.
 This resource offers some terms and language for individuals engaging in discussions on gender, sexuality, and sexual violence.
 This resource is part of the Information Packet on Sexual Violence & Those Who Identify as LGBTQ.

-Coalition Capacity for Engaging Men & Boys; Key Readiness Issues, National Sexual Violence Resource Center (located as an attachment below)
+Coalition Capacity for Engaging Men & Boys; Key Readiness Issues, National Sexual Violence Resource Center (in the attachments section)

-Clinical Issues in Treating Male Survivors of Sexual Abuse, Jim Struve, LCSW (located as an attachment below)
+Clinical Issues in Treating Male Survivors of Sexual Abuse, Jim Struve, LCSW (in the attachments section)

-Distinguishing Features Between Adult Male & Female Survivors, Jim Struve, LCSW (located as an attachment below)
+Distinguishing Features Between Adult Male & Female Survivors, Jim Struve, LCSW (in the attachments section)

 Terms Paradox Factsheet: This factsheet discusses the terms paradox.
 Asking what terms a person uses and using those terms to refer to them conveys respect and openness, however terms provide very little information relevant to providing appropriate services.